Mile, Visoko: History

-Mile held a great importance for Bosnian nobility, and was one of the places for Stanak, the most common name used to refer to the assembly of nobility in medieval Bosnia.
+Mile held a great importance for Bosnian nobility and was one of the places for Stanak, the most common name used to refer to the assembly of nobility in medieval Bosnia.

+Mile was first mentioned (in written sources: Mile, Sv.
+Nikola, Visoko, Mileševo) in 1244, as a place of the Church of Saints Cosmas and Damian.
+In 1340, Stephen II Kotromanić built the first Franciscan friary of Saint Nicholas.

 From 1367 to 1407 several historical sources mention Ragusan merchants who gave money contributions for the Franciscan friary that was located in Mile, which is, according to sources from 1380 to 1390, identified as Stephen II Kotromanić ban's foundation, the Franciscan friary of Saint Nicholas of the Little Brothers.

+Crowning and burial church

-Mile was first mentioned (in written sources: Mile, Sv.
-Nikola, Visoko, Mileševo) in 1244, as a place of church of Saint Kuzma and Damjan.
-The same year, Stephen II Kotromanić built the first Franciscan friary of Saint Nicholas.
-Mile was the crowning place of Bosnian kings, and possible place of crowning the first Bosnian king Tvrtko I Kotromanić in 1377.
+Mile was the crowning place of Bosnian kings, beginning with a crowning of the first Bosnian king Tvrtko I Kotromanić in 1377.

 The grave of Stephen II, who died in 1353, couldn't be identified in later archaeological excavations.
 Mavro Orbini and later authors cite that Stephen II built a church in Mile, and by his own will wanted to be buried there.
-Tvrtko I, King of Bosnia's grave has been located and identified in the north wall of the church.
+Tvrtko I's, King of Bosnia, grave has been located and identified in the north wall of the church.